Best Methods for Dust Control in a Workshop

-Buy a 6-ft. (or longer) length of 1-1/4 in. hose to connect directly to hand power tools.
-Then connect the 1-1/4 in. hose to the standard 2-1/2 in. vacuum hose with a plastic friction fit coupling.
+Buy a 6-foot (or longer) length of 1-1/4 inch hose to connect directly to hand power tools.
+Then connect the 1-1/4 inch hose to the standard 2-1/2 inch vacuum hose with a plastic friction fit coupling.
 The smaller hose is light and flexible compared with the larger hose.
 No drag, no kinks.
-You’ll barely notice the 1-1/4 in. hose as you move the saw, sander or other tool across the work piece.
+You’ll barely notice the 1-1/4 inch hose as you move the saw, sander or other tool across the work piece.
 Most sanders have dust ports, but relatively few circular saws and routers have dust collection systems.

 Buy bench-top tools with dust ports whenever possible

 These days, most bench-top saws and planers have dust ports, and they make a huge difference in controlling dust, even with a shop vacuum.
 You won’t get it all, but even an 80 percent reduction will help a lot.

 Ideally, tool manufacturers would standardize dust ports so you could swiftly move your hose from one tool to another.
 But that’s not yet the case.
 In the meantime, save time and frustration by installing an adapter permanently on heavily used tools, such as miter saws.
 Then you can simply plug in the hose.